8ctopus/sciter-layout/README.md

 # sciter layout

-This is a [sciter.js](https://sciter.com/) demo that explores the different layout possibilities in sciter.
+This is a [sciter.js](https://sciter.com/) demo that explores the different block layout possibilities.

 ![sciter layout screenshot](screenshot.png)